Derecho-Project/cascade-cbdc/README.md

 - gzstream and zlib (in Ubuntu: `sudo apt install libgzstream-dev zlib1g-dev`)

 ## Setup
-This section will give instructions on how to compile and run CascadeCBDC in a basic deployment, with two Cascader servers and one client, all in the same host (in this case, a docker container running our image).
+This section will give instructions on how to compile and run CascadeCBDC in a basic deployment, with two Cascade servers and one client, all in the same host (in this case, a docker container running our image).
 In order to increase the number of servers/clients, or to run processes in multiples network nodes, see [Configuration options](#configuration-options).

 ### Compilation
 ```